• Skip to main content

 Christmas charcuterie board with 3 cheeses, salami rose, folded proscuitto, sugared cranberries, apple slices, and red grapes

-The finishing touches of your Christmas board can include any combination of nuts and dried fruit.
+Step 6.
+Nuts and dried fruit - The finishing touches of your Christmas board can include any combination of nuts and dried fruit.
 These items add so much texture and flavor to your board.
 Since they're small, I recommend adding them last to fill the remaining empty spaces on the board.
-You can always replenish them, as needed.
+You can always replenish them as needed.

 Christmas charcuterie board with 3 cheeses, salami rose, folded proscuitto, sugared cranberries, apple slices, red grapes, walnuts, almonds, and dried figs

-Next to sugared cranberries, pomegranate arils and fresh rosemary clippings are perfect for garnishing Christmas charcuterie.
-The combination is simple and subtle for an elegant, holiday touch.
+Step 7.
+Christmas-themed garnish - Next to sugared cranberries, pomegranate arils, and fresh rosemary clippings are perfect for garnishing Christmas charcuterie.
+The combination is simple and subtle for an elegant holiday touch.

 Christmas charcuterie board with cured meats, cheeses, fruit, crackers, nuts, jam, and holiday garnishes

-I always say there are no rules when making a snack board and you're welcome to use any ingredients.
-However, I do recommend selecting ingredients that provide the full combination of savory, salty, and sweet flavors as well as crispy, creamy, and crunchy textures.
+I always say there are no rules when making a snack board, and you're welcome to use any ingredients you like.
+However, I recommend selecting ingredients that offer a full range of savory, salty, and sweet flavors and crispy, creamy, and crunchy textures.

-If you want more seasonal dessert items on your Christmas board, consider making Christmas rice Krispie treats or peppermint white chocolate pretzels.
+If you want more seasonal dessert items on your Christmas board, consider making Peppermint rice Krispie treats or peppermint white chocolate pretzels.

 Chocolate ganache is always a good choice for a sweet spread.
 Chocolate covered nuts or a dark chocolate candy bar will disappear too!